 Globalism may be in its downfall, but globalization is as strong as ever.
-Globalism is an unwritten ideology that tries to destroy the differences between civilizations, while globalization is the process of more connected civilizations, which does not necessarily mean the ideological part.
+Globalism is an unwritten ideology or worldview that tries to destroy the differences between civilizations, while globalization is the process of more connected civilizations, which does not necessarily mean the ideological part.
 Connection and mutual learning between civilizations have existed since antiquity and this strengthened the identity of each civilization, by adapting certain technological, cultural, military and other achievements, without destroying the core values of the civilization.

 Oswald Spengler, Arnold Toynbee and Samuel Huntington all wrote about the civilization as the main subject of history.
 Nation, class, tribe – this is only secondary.
 Indeed, even the concept of nation is a unique idea – it comes from Western culture and only later was adapted by other civilizations.
 Huntington wrote not only about the “clash” of civilizations, but also, and this is important, about the rebirth of non-Western civilizations through the modernization and globalization brought by the West.
 Technological achievements, certain political concepts are adapted to push the West out of its own game.
 The example of Islamic State is an extreme one, but the process is universal.
 Ideologies do not matter anymore.
 It is all about identity – like it always has been.